-Upon arrival to Urumqi, we’ll be transferred to hotel for accommodation and rest after flight.
-We’ll start the tour with welcome dinner at one of the local restaurants.
-Today we’ll overnight at hotel in Urumqi.
+Upon arrival to Urumqi, you’ll be transferred to the hotel for accommodation and rest after flight.
+We’ll start the tour with a welcome dinner at a local restaurant.
+Overnight in Urumqi.

 Day 2: Urumqi (China) [B,L,D]

 After breakfast at the hotel, we’ll start excursion with Xinjiang Regional Museum to see archaeological treasures from the Silk Road and Xinjiang’s minority cultures.
 Display of well-preserved 3,000 years old mummies excavated from Loulan – a Takla Maka Desert.
-Lunch and dinner at local restaurants, overnight in Urumqi.
+Overnight in Urumqi.

 Day 3: Urumqi – Turpan (China) [B,L,D]

-Today after breakfast at hotel, we’ll transfer to Turpan for a full day sightseeing around Turpan, which will include visiting picturesque Tuyoq Ancient Village to see the oldest in Turpan area Buddhist Caves dating back to the IV Century.
+After breakfast at hotel, we’ll transfer to Turpan for a full day sightseeing around Turpan, which will include visiting picturesque Tuyoq Ancient Village to see the oldest in Turpan area Buddhist Caves dating back to the IV Century.
 Visit local Uygur families enjoy beautiful mountain and grapes sceneries.
 Have a lunch break.
 And continue with visiting the Bezeklik Thousand Buddhist Caves on the flanks of the Flaming Mountains and Grape Valley.
-We’ll have dinner at local restaurant and overnight at hotel in Turpan.
+We’ll have dinner at local restaurant.
+Overnight in Turpan.

 Day 4: Turpan – Urumqi (China) [B,L,D]

 After breakfast at hotel, we’ll start sightseeing with visit the remarkable Karez system, an old engineering miracle designed to bring water to the dry desert town – 2,000 years old.
 Have lunch break and then visit the notable Emin Minaret (145 ft. high) opened in 1778 and the Mosque.
-We’ll end the day with excursion to Jiaohe Ancient City – Juaohe Ruins.
+We’ll end the day with excursion to Jiaohe Ancient City – Jiaohe Ruins.
 Then we’ll return back to Urumqi close to dinner time, rest and have dinner at one of the local restaurants.
-Today we’ll overnight at hotel in Urumqi.
+Overnight in Urumqi.

 Day 5: Urumqi – Kashgar (China) [B,L,D]

-Today after breakfast at hotel, we’ll transfer to airport for morning flight to Kashgar.
+After breakfast at hotel, we’ll transfer to airport for morning flight to Kashgar.
 Upon arrival we’ll start sightseeing with visit to colorful unique chaotic Great Sunday Bazaar where you will see numerous sections of silk, cotton, knives, hats, pots, pans, fresh vegetables, fruits, carpets, and jewelry.
-After lunch at the local restaurants we’ll continue sightseeing with visit the largest mosque in China Idkah Mosque, built in 1442, Apak Khoja’s Tomb, the holiest place in Xinjiang for Sufis built in 1640 and the old part of town.
+After lunch at a local restaurant, we’ll continue sightseeing with a visit to the largest mosque in China, Id Kah Mosque, built in 1442, Apak Khoja’s Tomb, the holiest place in Xinjiang for Sufis built in 1640 and the old part of town.
 We’ll have dinner at the local restaurant and overnight in Kashgar.

 Day 6: Kashgar – Urumqi – Almaty (China/Kazakhstan) [B,L,D]

 After breakfast at hotel, we’ll start the day with excursion to Mor Stupa which is the remain of the big Buddhist Temple and then visit Atush Village 20 miles away.
-Then have lunch and soon transfer to the airport for afternoon flight to Urumqi.
+After lunch we depart to the airport for afternoon flight to Urumqi.
 On arrival, connecting flight to Almaty.
-Upon arrival to Almaty Airport, we will meet you, transfer you to hotel to check in.
-Overnight at hotel in Almaty.
+Upon arrival to Almaty Airport, we will meet you, transfer you to hotel for check in.
+Overnight in Almaty.

 Day 7: Almaty (Kazakhstan) [B,L,D]

-Breakfast at hotel.
-A full day sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty’s Green Bazaar,a panoramic view from Kok Tobe.
-Overnight at hotel in Almaty.
+After breakfast, a full day of sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty Green Bazaar,a panoramic view from Kok Tobe.
+Overnight in Almaty.

 Day 8: Almaty – Bishkek (Kazakhstan/Kyrgyzstan) [B,L,D]

-Breakfast at hotel.
 After breakfast depart Almaty and drive to Bishkek via a newly built highway.
 In route, watch the natural landscapes.
 In the afternoon, arrival in Bishkek.
 Check into the hotel.
-Afternoon, sightseeing of Bishkek: visit Central Museum (museum is closed for reconstruction), Independence Square, Philharmonic Square, University Boulevard, and TSUM.
+Afternoon, sightseeing of Bishkek: visit Central Museum area, Independence Square, Philharmonic Square, University Boulevard, and TSUM.
 Overnight in Bishkek.